MileHacker Logo

 Natural Escapes

-Beyond the famous waterfalls, Palenque's natural environment opens opportunities for scenic beauty and immersion in the Chiapas landscape.
+Beyond the famous waterfalls, Palenque's natural environment opens opportunities for scenic beauty and full engagement with the Chiapas landscape.

 Parks and Nature Reserves

 The Palenque archaeological site lies within the Palenque National Park (Parque Nacional Palenque).
-This park protects a significant area from hot and humid climates rainjungle and its biodiversity.
+This preserve protects a significant area from warm and muggy climates rainjungle and its biodiversity.
 Beyond the ruins, marked trails lead into the jungle, providing a chance to experience the dense canopy, observe local flora and fauna, and encounter smaller, unexcavated Maya structures hidden by vegetation.
 These trails offer a peaceful nature walk.

 Seasonal Wildlife Sightings

-• Palenque is inland and not near beaches.
+• Palenque is not on the coast and not near beaches.
 The surroundings feature low-lying jungle.

 • Waterfalls are fullest during rainy season (June-October), but water clarity at Agua Azul can change.